molmod/psiflow/docs/examples.md

 ## Simple training and validation
-The following example demonstrates how to use an existing dataset to train an interatomic potential, and evaluate its performance based on a few short molecular dynamics trajectories.
+The following example demonstrates how to use an existing dataset to train an interatomic potential, and evaluate its performance based on a short molecular dynamics trajectory.
 Click [here](https://github.com/svandenhaute/psiflow/tree/main/examples/run_train_npt.py) for the full example.
 ??? note "import statements and helper functions"